TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 = 290 ps
 ```

-> Note: The instruction memory is implemented as a dual-port memory (or 64-bit wide memory), allowing two instructions to be fetched in parallel within a single t_mem = 200 ps access.
+> Note: The instruction memory is implemented as a dual-port memory, allowing two instructions to be fetched in parallel within a single t_mem = 200 ps access.
 >
 ---